Most reliable washer-dryer brands

 How washer-dryer brands compare

-Washer-dryer owners have high expectations of their appliances – they've told us that they think their machines should be fault-free for nine years.
-Our table shows that none of the brands can quite match the expectations of their owners, but many more of the most reliable brand's machines will remain fault-free after 10 years, in comparison to the least reliable brand.
+Washer-dryer owners have high expectations of their appliances – they've told us that they think their machines should be fault free for nine years.
+Our table shows that none of the brands can quite match the expectations of their owners, but many more of the most reliable brand's machines will remain fault free after 10 years, in comparison to the least reliable brand.

-The leading brand for reliability is also the most loved, according to feedback from owners of its machines, who give it a customer score of 76%.
+But the leading brand for reliability isn't the most loved, according to feedback from owners of its machines, who give it a customer score of just 61%.
+The most loved brand is given an impressive 81% by its owners.

-50% of the owners of the most reliable brand's machines tell us they'll buy another one in future.
-But at the other end of the table, only 17% of the least reliable brand's owners will remain loyal when the time comes to buy another washer-dryer.
-And while machines from the most reliable brand in our table aren't the cheapest, they're not the most expensive either.
+You'll be able to buy a washer-dryer from the most reliable brand for well below the average price of a washer-dryer, which is £529.

 Reliable washer-dryer Best Buys

 Washer-dryers that excel in our cleaning and drying tests can only qualify as a Best Buy washer-dryer if the brand scores at least three out of five stars for reliability, based on our survey of owners.
-The only other way a brand of washer-dryer can be awarded a Best Buy is if it comes with a free five-year parts and labour warranty as standard.
 See all our washer-dryer Best Buys.

 Common washer-dryer problems

-- Heater fault / spinning problems 7%
+- Drum bearing problems 7%

-Complete program failure, either washing or drying, was the most commonly reported problem in our reliability survey.
-Take a look at the manual to see if you can troubleshoot the problem, but if this doesn't help, be prepared to call an engineer to take a look at your machine.
+If your machine isn't drying properly, check that you're not overloading it.
+Washer-dryers have smaller drying capacities than washing ones.
+This means that if you have a full load of washing, you'll need to take some out before you start drying.
+Try drying smaller loads, in line with what's recommended in the manual, to see if drying improves.

-If your washer-dryer isn't emptying, another big problem when in washing-mode, dig-out the manual - most will show you how to manually empty your machine.
-And once you've done this, it would be best for a professional to investigate what the problem might be.
+If your washer-dryer isn't emptying, take a look at the instruction booklet to troubleshoot the problem and find out how to manually empty your machine.
+If this doesn't work, it will be time for most of us to call a professional to fix the problem.

-Suffering a heater failure?
-This should be repairable, as long as the parts are still available and won't cost more than one hour's labour plus £25 - £50 for a new water heater.
+Drum bearing problems can lead to the machine making a very loud noise when spinning.
+In some cases, where the drum can't economically be repaired, it could be time for a new machine.
+But the drums on some machines can be stripped down quite easily, and if this is the case, it will be worthwhile having your machine repaired by an expert.

-When your machine refuses to spin, this could be down to the drum being too full or empty.
-Modern washer-dryers (and washing machines) are designed to not spin in instances like this.
-Try adding in a few towels to a very light load, or removing a few items from a very full one.
-If this doesn't work, it would be best to call in an expert.
+A washer-dryer may look impressive in the shop, but how will you find out how well it washes clothes and dries them before buying it?